Someone call the fire department because it feels like I’m on fire!

 Some pregnant individuals need to take medications to reduce their symptoms of heartburn.
 If your heartburn does not going away, discuss it with your health care provider first before taking medications.

-Contact Toronto Public Health and speak to a dietitian if you have additional questions about your heartburn.
+Call (416) 338-7600 or chat live with a health professional if you have additional questions about your heartburn.